-Home jurisdiction Investors eligible to post collateral abroad (Type of investor in home jurisdiction) 10.
-Non-Regulated Entities Do not include Bank, Investment Firm or Investment Institution.
-Cayman Islands Companies, banks, securities dealers, insurance companies, mutual funds and hedge funds which are established as entities falling within: Company incorporated or organised under the laws of the Cayman Islands ("Company"), including limited duration companies incorporated or organised in the Cayman Islands Relevant legislation/regulations: Companies Law (2018 Revision) of the Cayman Islands.
-Limited liability company incorporated under the laws of the Cayman Islands (a "LLC") Relevant legislation/regulations: Limited Liability Companies Law (2018 Revision) of the Cayman Islands.
-Exempted limited partnership (an "Exempted Limited Partnership") and a limited partnership, each established in the Cayman Islands (together, a "Partnership") Relevant legislation/regulations: Partnership Law (2013 Revision) of the Cayman Islands.
-A unit trust established under Cayman Islands law with a trustee incorporated in the Cayman Islands.
-A unit trust established under Cayman Islands law with a trustee incorporated in the Cayman Islands.
-Luxembourg Fonds commun de placement ("FCP"): an undivided collection of assets made up and managed by a management company on behalf of joint owners who are liable up to the amount contributed by them and whose rights are represented by units, as incorporated, organised, established or formed under Luxembourg Law.
-Relevant legislation/regulations: the law of 17 December 2010 relating to undertakings for collective investment, the law of 13 February 2007 relating to specialised investment funds, the law of 23 July 2016 on reserved alternative investment funds.
-Investment company with fixed capital (société d'investissemenl à capital fixe) ("SICAF")
+Home jurisdiction Investors eligible to post collateral abroad (Type of investor in home jurisdiction) A UCITS Manager and an AIFM are collectively referred to as the " Manager ").
+10. Non-Regulated Entities Do not include Bank, Investment Firm or Investment Institution.
+1. Companies, banks, securities dealers, insurance companies, mutual funds and hedge funds which are established as entities falling within: a.
+Company incorporated or organised under the laws of the Cayman Islands ("Company"), including limited duration companies incorporated or organised in the Cayman Islands Relevant legislation/regulations: Companies Law (2018 Revision) of the Cayman Islands. b.
+Limited liability company incorporated under the laws of the Cayman Islands (a "LLC") Cayman Islands Relevant legislation/regulations: Limited Liability Companies Law (2018 Revision) of the Cayman Islands. c.
+Exempted limited partnership (an "Exempted Limited Partnership") and a limited partnership, each established in the Cayman Islands (together, a "Partnership") Relevant legislation/regulations: Partnership Law (2013 Revision) of the Cayman Islands. d.
+A unit trust established under Cayman Islands law with a trustee incorporated in the Cayman Islands (a "Trust") Relevant legislation/regulations: Trusts Law (2018 Revision) of the Cayman Islands.
+1. Fonds commun de placement ("FCP"): an undivided collection of assets made up and managed by a management company on behalf of joint owners who are liable up to the amount contributed by them and whose rights are represented by units, as incorporated, organised, established or formed under Luxembourg Law.
+Luxembourg Relevant legislation/regulations: the law of 17 December 2010 relating to undertakings for collective investment, the law of 13 February 2007 relating to specialised investment funds, the law of 23 July 2016 on reserved alternative investment funds.
+2. Investment company with fixed capital (société d'investissemenl à capital fixe) ("SICAF")

 Home jurisdiction Investors eligible to post collateral abroad (Type of investor in home jurisdiction) Relevant legislation/regulations: the law of 17 December 2010 relating to undertakings for collective investment, the law of 13 February 2007 relating to specialised investment funds, the law of 23 July 2016 on reserved alternative investment funds.
 3. Investment company with variable capital (société d'investissement à capital variable) ("SICAV") Relevant legislation/regulations: the law of 17 December 2010 relating to undertakings for collective investment, the law of 13 February 2007 relating to specialised investment funds, the law of 23 July 2016 on reserved alternative investment funds.
 4. Financial Institutions : credit institutions (établissements de crédit) within the meaning of Article 1.12 of the Financial Sector Law.
 Relevant legislation/regulations: Article 1.12 of the Financial Sector Law.
 5. Private limited liability company (Société à responsabilité limitée or S.à r.l.)
 Relevant legislation/regulations: law of 10 August 1915 on commercial companies .
-6. Public limited company (société anonyme) Relevant legislation/regulations: law of 10 August 1915 on commercial companies .
+6. Public limited company (société anonyme) Relevant legislation/regulations: law of 10 August 1915 on commercial companies.